patricklafrance/wmfnext-shell/README.md

 ## 🎉 Examples

-For full examples of applications using this shell, have a look at:
-- [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) repository for an host application example + a static module example
+- [wmfnext-host](https://github.com/patricklafrance/wmfnext-host) is an example of an host application.
+The repository also include a static module example
-- [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) repository for a remote module example
+- [wmfnext-remote-1](https://github.com/patricklafrance/wmfnext-remote-1) is an example of a remote module

 ## 🤘 Installation

-To install the packages, [open a terminal in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals) and execute the following command at the root of the projects (host and modules) workspace:
+To install the packages, [open a terminal in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals) and execute the following command at the root of the projects workspaces (host and modules):

 ```bash
 yarn add wmfnext-shell
 ```

-If you wish to include remote modules loaded at runtime using [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) also execute the following command at the root of the projects (host and *remote* modules) workspace:
+If you wish to include remote modules loaded at runtime using [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) also execute the following command at the root of the projects workspaces (host and remote modules):

 ```bash
 yarn add wmfnext-remote-loader